cosmos/ibc-go/docs/docs/02-apps/01-transfer/01-overview.md

 :::

 Forwarding allows tokens to be routed to a final destination through multiple (up to 8) intermediary chains.
-With forwarding is also possible to unwind IBC vouchers to their native chain, and forward them afterwards to another destination, all with just a single transfer transaction on the sending chain.
+With forwarding, it's also possible to unwind IBC vouchers to their native chain, and forward them afterwards to another destination, all with just a single transfer transaction on the sending chain.

 ### Forward tokens